sjalasutram/FinTechM14Challenge/README.md

 # FinTechM14Challenge
 Module 14 Challenge work

-This challenge consists of the following subsections:
+This challenge uses an algorithmic trading system and enhance its model to make it adapt to new data The steps for this Challenge are divided into the following sections:

-* Split the Data into Training and Testing Sets
+* Establish a Baseline Performance
-* Create a Logistic Regression Model with the Original Data
+* Tune the Baseline Trading Algorithm
-* Predict a Logistic Regression Model with Resampled Training Data
+* Evaluate a New Machine Learning Classifier
-* Write a Credit Risk Analysis Report
+* Create an Evaluation Report

 ## Technology
 ### Import the following libraries and modules